henrik42/spring-break/README.md

 ## Driver

 We'll need a *driver* app to run our code.
-We have one in Clojure and one in Java (just to notice that there are 38 parentheses in the Java code but only 36 in the Clojure code ;-)
+We have one in Clojure and one in Java (just to notice that there are 38 braces in the Java code but only 36 in the Clojure code ;-)

 ### Clojure